 Last Update: January 2015

 Current Site StatusThe U.S. Environmental Protection Agency added this site to the National Priorities List on September 13, 2001.
 The agency has conducted a comprehensive site study, known as the Remedial Investigation/Feasibility Study.
 Data from this investigation was used to determine the nature and extent of the contamination and to develop cleanup plans.
 The Remedial Investigation Report was finalized in May 2006 and is part of the Administrative Record for the site.
 A Pilot Study of chemical oxidation of ground water contaminants was conducted with favorable results.
 A Proposed Plan was issued for the Site for public comment and a Public Meeting was held on September 25, 2008 to discuss EPA's proposal.
 The Record of Decision for the Site was signed on August 14, 2009.
 The Remedial Design was initiated in November 2009 and a pre-design investigation was conducted.
 The Remedial Design was completed in September 2011.
 EPA Region 3 requested funding to construct the landfill cap and to conduct the groundwater in-situ treatment.
-The current schedule anticipates starting construction by Spring 2015.
+EPA anticipates starting contruction by late 2015 or early 2016.

 Site DescriptionThe Watson Johnson Landfill Site is a former landfill on East Pumping Station Road in Richland Township, Bucks County, Pennsylvania.
 The entire property consists of approximately 56 acres, of which approximately 32 acres were used as a landfill.
 The portion of the site that was used as a landfill was active from the late 1950s until the early 1970s.
 The landfill accepted both industrial and municipal wastes.